HuyHoang26102003/FlashFood_Admin_Frontend/README.md

    - Check WebSocket connection status
    - Verify fchatgateway backend is running

-### Performance Tips

-- Use React.memo for expensive components
-- Implement proper pagination for large datasets
-- Optimize images and assets
-- Use proper error boundaries

 ## License

 This project is proprietary software for FlashFood internal use only.

-## Support

-For technical support or questions about the support chat system implementation, please contact the development team.